andymikulski/andymikulski.github.io/dev/_posts/2018-2-12-raycasting.md

 Now players can sneak behind NPCs with lifelike stealth!
 With ray casting, NPCs become quite flexible.
 Perhaps you'd like an enemy with intentional blind spots, or maybe you'd like to change an NPC's field of view during the game.
 We also can tap into the distance a ray has travelled.

 Let's say NPCs can see about 10 meters ahead of them before their vision starts failing, and completely falls off after 15m.
 Your player crosses a NPC's path about 12m away.
 With ray casting, your NPC can notice something at the edge of its field of view, use the distance to adjust its perception ("it's probably nothing" vs "hey that looked like..!"), and respond accordingly.

-#### "Yeah but you could do that the other way, too."

-Yep, you absolutely could make the above feature work using the `use-the-radius-around-the-NPC` approach.
-But, what happens when...

-- ...there is an obstacle between the player and the NPC?
-Does the NPC open fire?
-What if the obstacle is another NPC?
-- ...you'd like to add mirrored surfaces as a feature?
-- ...you have many entities in immediate proximity to NPCs?
-Do they look over each one and react accordingly?
-How does it decide?
-- ...you want to quickly identify what the closest/furthest thing the NPC can see?

 #### But wait, there's more!